Responsive Design (22 min)

 07 Best Practice

-Before you start to configure the layout of your different devices, ensure you are happy with your desktop design.
+Before you start configuring the layout of your different devices, ensure you are happy with your desktop design.

 Ensure you have completed your changes for each device in descending order, as the devices inherit the styles from the previous one.